Should you ask for a refund on student loan payments? - NewsBreak

 How do I request a refund?

-Starting the process of getting a refund on payments is relatively simple if you have the right information handy.
+Starting the process for getting a refund on payments is relatively simple if you have the right information handy.
 You need:

 - Your loan servicer’s phone number.